LJacobDev/contact-reminder/dev_notes.md

 ... this process was started but there were some obstacles to its completion, [see notes of things already done so far on this one](#summary-of-this-and-how-to-continue)

+for now I want to at least continue developing the app while coming back to understanding how to get it to finish the CD part of its CI/CD pipeline

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`